Bodianus darwini: Ecology

 The strong sharp teeth provide evidence of its diet as a benthic predator, and this is confirmed by the stomach contents which include fragments of shells and other coarse calcareous debris as well as detritus.
 Other large carnivorous fish dwelling in the kelp forest include the Peruvian morwong (Cheilodactylus variegatus), the Chilean sandperch Pinguipes chilensis, the sea chub Graus nigra, and the cabrilla (Sebastes oculatus).
 These fish are preyed on by the marine otter (Lutra felina) and the South American sea lion (Otaria flavescens).

 Status

 S. darwini is caught for food throughout its range and is fished commercially in the Galápagos Islands.
 It is a large, and probably a slow-growing, fish which makes it vulnerable to over exploitation.
 There was a decline of 80% in the Galapagos populations during the 1997–1998 El Niño event, but the fish stock recovered in the following year, making it likely that the fish had moved to deeper water during the adverse conditions.
 The International Union for Conservation of Nature considers that there is not enough evidence to assess the conservation status of this fish and has rated it as "data deficient".

+Etymology

+The fish is named in honor of English naturalist Charles Darwin (1809-1882), whose researches in the Galapagos Archipelago, where he obtained the type specimen of this wrasse.